 What Makes a Safe Recovery?

-These specialists use tools like a high-powered clinical microscope to see inside the implant, while working with specially designed hand instruments and, in some cases, specially designed precision recovery tools to delicately retrieve broken pieces.
-This level of visualization and precision is crucial for success without creating damage to the implant.
+These specialists use tools like a high-powered clinical microscope to see inside the implant, while working with specially designed instruments and, in some cases, specially designed precision recovery tools to delicately retrieve broken pieces.
+This level of visualization and precision is crucial for success without creating additional implant damage to the implant.

 What Your Dentist Should Do (or Refer)